 Dr. Anindya Kundu is a Sociologist at New York University.
-He serves as a Postdoctoral Research Scientist at NYU in the Steinhardt School of Culture, Education, and Human Development, in the Department of Administration, Leadership, and Technology.
+He serves as a Postdoctoral Research Scholar at NYU in the Steinhardt School of Culture, Education, and Human Development, in the Department of Administration, Leadership, and Technology.

 Interests: Achievement, Workforce Development, Race & Inequality, Agency, Grit, Stratification, Citizenship, Social Justice, Activism